droglenc/NCMTH107/resources/definitions.md

 <dt>Quartiles</dt><dd>The values that divide the ordered data into quarters.</dd>
 <dt>Range</dt><dd>The difference between the maximum and minimum value in a data set.</dd>
 <dt>Replicates</dt><dd>In an experiment, the number of individuals in each treatment group.</dd>
+<dt>Residual</dt><dd>The difference between the observed and predicted values of the response variable for an individual.
+In regression, the vertical difference between the observed and predicted values of the response variable for an individual.</dd>
 <dt>Response</dt><dd>The variable to be predicted or explained.</dd>
 <dt>Right-Skewed</dt><dd>The right-tail of a distribution is longer or more drawn out than the left-tail.</dd>
 <dt>Sample</dt><dd>A subset of the population examined by a researcher.</dd>
 <dt>Sampling Variability</dt><dd>The fact that the results (i.e., statistics) from different samples are different.</dd>
 <dt>Simple Random</dt><dd>A probability-based sample where each individual of the population has the same chance of being selected for the sample.
 Usually abbreviated as SRS.</dd>
+<dt>Slope</dt><dd>The change in value of the response variable for a unit change in value of the explanatory variable.</dd>
 <dt>Standard Deviation</dt><dd>"Essentially" the average deviation or difference of individuals from the mean.</dd>
 <dt>Statistic</dt><dd>A summary of all individuals in a sample.</dd>
 <dt>Statistics</dt><dd>As a field of study ...
 The science of